 (the "Notice") from the IDHR, dated April 21, 2009, dismissing her charges of harassment, discrimination and retaliation against Defendants, brought pursuant to the IHRA (Doc.
-95, p.
-12, Ex.
+100, Ex.
 23).
 The Notice stated that the IDHR had adopted the EEOC determination of no cause (a copy of which was attached to the Notice), thereby finding that there was not substantial evidence to support the allegations of Plaintiff's charges and therefore, the charges were dismissed pursuant to Section 7A-102(D) of the IHRA (Doc.
-95, Ex.
+100, Ex.
 23, citing 775 ILL.
-Comp.
-Stat.
+COMP.
+STAT.
 5/7A-102(D)).
 One day after receiving the IDHR's Notice of Dismissal, Plaintiff states that she sought leave to file a Second Amended Complaint in order to timely add her IHRA claims as Counts IX and X (see Doc.
 65).

 Plaintiff asserts that she properly exhausted her administrative remedies on her IHRA claims with the IDHR, offering the language of the IDHR's April 14, 2009 letter which instructed that she had "the right to . . . commence a civil action in the appropriate circuit court. . ."
 (Doc.
 95, pp. 14-15).
-However, as PESC points out in its Reply (Doc.
-99, pp. 3-4) and the Court agrees, Plaintiff misinterprets the instructions provided by the IDHR in its April 14, 2009 letter (Doc.
-95, Ex.
+However, Plaintiff misinterprets the instructions provided by the IDHR in its April 14, 2009 letter (Doc.100, Ex.
 22).
 Instead, as shown from the portions of the letter cited previously by the Court in this Order, Plaintiff was only allowed the option of filing a complaint with the Human Rights Commission or commencing a civil action in court if the IDHR did not complete her case by issuing its report of findings within 365 days from the date she filed her perfected signed and notarized charge.
 The IDHR, however, did not take more than 365 days to issue its report of findings.
 In fact, it was only a week later that the IDHR issued its Notice of Dismissal, dated April 21, 2009 (Id., Ex.
 23).
 As such, Plaintiff did not have the right to thereafter file a civil suit.
 This is further confirmed by the fact that the IDHR's April 21, 2009 Notice of Dismissal regarding Plaintiff's IHRA charges did not state that Plaintiff now had the option of filing a civil suit, but instead, stated:

-If Complainant disagrees with this action, Complainant may seek review of this dismissal before the CHIEF LEGAL COUNSEL (CLC)... by filing a "Request for Review" with the CLC within thirty (30) days after receipt of this Notice, by the request for review filing date above [May 26, 2009].
+If Complainant disagrees with this action, Complainant may seek review of this dismissal before the CHIEF LEGAL COUNSEL (CLC) . . . by filing a "Request for Review" with the CLC within thirty (30) days after receipt of this Notice, by the request for review filing date above [May 26, 2009].